 Programming Your Universal Remote: A Step-by-Step Guide

-Getting your universal remote to talk to all your devices can seem daunting, but it’s usually a straightforward process.
+Getting your universal remote to talk to all your devices can seem daunting, but it is usually a straightforward process.
 Here are the most common methods:

 Manual Code Entry: The Classic Method